 The game was thrilling, but the ending…what an ending.
 Taking the ball 80 yards in less than a minute, with quarterback Matt Stafford diving in to score the winning touchdown with mere seconds on the clock: amazing.
 So maybe my newly uplifted spirits guided my review of this weeks selection, the Calumet Farm bourbon.
 But like the Lions, this drink was sweet.

-My take: Calumet Farm comes courtesy of a recommendation (like many of my selections) from the guys at Kakos.
-It’s a newer bourbon line, made by a farm well known for it’s Kentucky Derby winning steeds.
+My take: Calumet Farm comes courtesy of a recommendation (like many of my selections) from the guys at Kakos in Birmingham, MI.
+It’s a newer bourbon line, with the name from a farm well known for it’s Kentucky Derby winning steeds.
+I do not know the source of Calumet Farms, and it has no age statement.
 This one was right up my alley.

 I feel weird saying this about a bourbon that is so new on the scene, but I loved it.

 Dan scale (1-10): 8.7

 *Update – I have since been told that Calumet Farm Bourbon was a very limited run, and will probably not be available again after this year.
 If you’ve heard something different, please let me know.
 Otherwise, best gettn’ while the gettin’ s good!